mccaffers/backtesting-engine-cpp/README.md

 ![alt text](documents/images/random-indices-sp500-variable.svg)

-*Read more results on https://mccaffers.com/randomly_trading/*
+*Read more results on https://mccaffers.com/quantitative_analysis/randomly_trading/*

 ## Setup

-This backtesting engine can pull tick data from local files or from a Postgres database.
-I'm using QuestDB.
+This backtesting engine can pull tick data from local files or from a Postgres database (I'm using QuestDB).
+Strategy execution is dispatched via a Redis list called `strategy_queue`, with each entry a Base64-encoded JSON payload — the `load` subcommand enqueues strategies (LPUSH) and the `run` subcommand dequeues and executes them (RPOP).
+The default workflow expects a local `redis-server` listening on `127.0.0.1:6379`.

 ### Clone with submodules